PeterMarshall29/book1/jupyternotebooks/input_and_output.md

 # Input and Output

-The basic facilities for a user to interact with a program are provided by the `<iostream>` component of the {term}`standard library`.

-`<iostream>` contains additional functions that can be used by a program to print information on monitor/screen and to accept input from the user via the keyboard.
+The `<iostream>` component of the {term}`standard library` allows the a user to interact with a program, by providing commands that can be instruct a program to print information on the monitor/screen and to accept input via the keyboard.

-Until we can program these interactions, it is difficult to make any progress learning a computing language, because we have no insight into what the program has done.
+Until we can program these interactions, it is difficult to make any progress learning a computing language, because we have no insight into what the program is doing.

 Type the following code into the empty code window below.